aerogear-attic/aerogear-integration-tests-server/README.md

 * use [Keycloak Appliance Distribution](http://docs.jboss.org/keycloak/docs/1.0-alpha-3/userguide/html/server-installation.html) comes with a preconfigured Keycloak server (based on Wildfly).
 Tested with keycloak-appliance-dist-all-1.0-alpha-4
 * import realm [configuration file](configuration/testrealm.json)
+* in ```src/main/webapp/WEB-INF/web.xml```, uncomment the lines after "Enable Keycloak Oauth2 configuration".
+Those lines have been commented to be able to deploy integration-tests-server to wildfly/jBoss7 without Keycloak configuration not to mess up other features testing.

 #### GET /rest/portal/products
 This rest point is configured to work as a public client OAuth2 endpoint.